reconhub/reconhub.github.io/_posts/2018-10-16-sofia-workshop-debrief.md

 introduction into using R for surveillance and outbreak analytics](https://recon-sofia-2018.netlify.com/)".
-The course was held from the 8-11 October 2018 in Sofia, Bulgaria, and delivered by Thibaut Jombart, Zhian Kamvar, Janetta Skarp, and Savina Soistova.
+The course was held from the 8-11 October 2018 in Sofia, Bulgaria, and delivered by Thibaut Jombart, Zhian Kamvar, Janetta Skarp, and Savina Stoitsova.
 This was the first course RECON organised tailored to participants with a Field-Epidemiology background.
 The course was attended by more than 25 participants, arriving from all over Europe (Albania, Belgium, Bulgaria, Germany, Greece, Kosovo, Montenegro,